-If you purchased the OEM version of the laser driver, you can either purchase your own adapter or connect it to your own power supply.
+If you purchased the OEM version of the laser safety interface module, you can either purchase your own adapter or connect it to your own power supply.
 For integration into other systems, it is advisable to use the system power supply as long as it is in the range of the laser diode you are driving.

 It is necessary to choose a power supply that will have enough voltage to run the laser diode at maximum current as well as be not more than a few volts over the compliance of the laser diode.
 Any additional voltage above the compliance voltage of the laser diode will be dissipated as heat.
-Excessive additional voltage can lead to overheating of the laser driver.
-To figure out how much voltage is needed for a minimum, take the compliance voltage of the laser diode and add the voltage drop from the laser driver.
+Excessive additional voltage can lead to overheating of the laser safety interface module.
+To figure out how much voltage is needed for a minimum, take the compliance voltage of the laser diode and add the voltage drop from the laser safety interface module.

 We recommend a 12V supply for all 2.8W, 4.2W, 14W lasers.
-24V for 24W Quad lasers.
+24V for 24W Quad and 44W Octo lasers.